HarryKalantzopoulos/MLflow_MINIO_Keycloak-server/README.md

 config/mlflow_server/mlflow_auth_plugin/kc_auth.py

 Openssl used for self-signed SSL/TLS.
 The certificates are not trustworthy.
-Once generated, you need to use on Nginx (Nginx container generates them), Keycloak, Minio and MLflow.
+Once generated, you need to use on Nginx (Nginx container generates them), Keycloak, MINIO and MLflow.
 You also need to provide the public key (pem) to the client side.

 # Requirements: